 To be eligible for credit, an event must meet one of the following criteria: (1) contributes to your professional development; (2) contributes to the professional development of others; or (3) contributes to the advancement of the counselling profession.

 CCPA maintains a continuous record of credits for all members and issues an official transcript upon request.
 One transcript per year per member is available free of charge.

 *Commencing September 2012, all new certified members will be required to obtain 36 CEC’s every 3 years.
 For existing certified members, the 36 CEC requirement will be instituted at the commencement of their next 3-year CEC cycle.*

 - Research continuing education opportunities that are of interest to you.

 - Determine whether the event is pre- approved for continuing education credits with CCPA (check with the provider, check on the CCPA website under Continuing Education Credits, check with CCPA National Office.

 - Complete the Continuing Education Credit Application Form and have the facilitator sign your attendance at the event or submit a proof of participation (e.g. copy of the University transcript certificate, signed letter from presenter, etc.)

 - Submit a proof of the length of the event (e.g. copy of the program, certificate with the hours of attendance, etc.)

-- Submit the form to CCPA National Office (insert address / e-mail etc.)
+- Submit the form to CCPA National Office (please inclure your address, e-mail, etc.)

 Notes: Attendance at the National CCPA Conference (annual event) automatically generates Continuing Education Credits that are then included in your record of CECs.